alexmdodge/lemp-configuration/README.md

-# Base LEMP Stack Configuration and Tooling
+# LEMP Stack Configuration and Tooling
 This LEMP configuration is designed to simplify the creation of a basic web server with secure HTTPS as well as other secure features.
 Primarily intended for use in an AWS setting, but applicable anywhere.
 It also comes bundled with a